-Strengths Hands-on learner Good memory for facts, events and concrete examples Learn well with others Curious, will ask questions Enjoy physical activities or the arts Challenges Finding deeper meaning, making connections or drawing conclusions Need variety Struggle with abstract or theoretical concepts Sitting still or being quiet for extended periods Being overly social when attention to learning is needed Want immediate gratification Recommendations The following recommendations are based on your results. best for you. .
-Consider each and select the ones you think would work right away.
+Strengths Hands-on learner Good memory for facts, events and concrete examples Learn well with others Curious, will ask questions Enjoy physical activities or the arts Challenges Finding deeper meaning, making connections or drawing conclusions Need variety Struggle with abstract or theoretical concepts Sitting still or being quiet for extended periods Being overly social when attention to learning is needed Want immediate gratification Recommendations The following recommendations are based on your results.
+Consider each and select the ones you think would work best for you. right away.
 For example, go on field trips and take part activities, especially those involving physical activity or to think through an idea or assignment, talk about it.
 The hearing others' views - helps to get your creative juices presentations, brainstorming activities, games and study for the most difficult or challenging subjects, ask your is situations.
-A simple explanation may help to make it me ecially those where you can practice what you've learned in role playing, seminars or workshops that include hands-on the arts. hinking out loud - sharing your ideas, asking questions and s flowing.
-You can also engage with people through dy groups.
-Instructor how the information is used by people in real-world ore meaningful and relevant.
+A simple explanation may help to make it me ecially those where you can practice what you've learned in role playing, seminars or workshops that include hands-on the arts.
+Thinking out loud - sharing your ideas, asking questions and so flowing.
+You can also engage with people through day groups.
+The arts include hands or workshops that include hands-on the arts.
+The arts include hands or several properties are serious and some serious where the arts include hands or several properties.
 You tend to get pulled in a lot of directions.
 Learn to manage your time wisely.
 Don't be in such a hurry to complete your schoolwork that you end up handing in incomplete assignments.
-When you find a subject boring, use your curiosity and creativity to discover more interesting ways of learning abou it.
+When you find a subject boring, use your curiosity and creativity to discover more interesting ways of learning abour it.
 Ask if you can use alternative methods of completing your assignments.
 For example, perhaps you can think of a way to incorporate creative writing, art or music into a school project.
 Think of a fun way to reward yourself as soon as the work is done.
 Make sure you actually complete the assignment before rewarding yourself!